kasun-fernando/personal-webpage/_pages/teaching.md

 title: Teaching
 permalink: /Teaching/
 ---
-Apart from research, I believe in the need of disseminating mathematical knowledge to future generations.
-Further, the way mathematics is taught plays a significant role in determining the way students perceive it, and in turn, has far-reaching consequences to the survival and development of mathematics as a scientific discipline.
+Apart from research, I am passionate about disseminating mathematical knowledge to future generations.
+Since the way mathematics is taught plays a significant role in determining the way students perceive it, mathematics education has far-reaching consequences to the survival and development of mathematics as a scientific discipline.

 For more than a decade I have taught mathematics in various capacities to a diverse group of students, and I am committed to being an effective and engaging teacher for students from all backgrounds.
+As an educator, I have the following objectives:
+- Communicating mathematical concepts and ideas clearly,
+- Nurturing creativity and mathematical talent,
+- Creating an inclusive classroom environment,
+- Fostering independence and critical thinking capabilities, and
+- Motivating and guiding students to achieve their educational goals.

 Below, I have summarized my experience related to teaching.

 ### Instructor Training
 - 2021 - Developing Curriculum, Blended Learning, Flipped Classroom - Linkedin Learning courses on modern teaching techniques